 They are also the result of cruel breeding practices.
 Thus, buying a pug is contributing to the problem.

-Since we support healthy animals who don’t come from puppy mills, and want dog owners to be able to enjoy their canine comrade, we’d suggest skipping the pug – unless you get a neutered rescue – and going with one of the 14 best small dogs listed below.
+Since we support healthy animals who don’t come from puppy mills, and want dog owners to be able to enjoy their canine comrade, we’d suggest skipping the pug – unless you get a neutered rescue – and going with one of the 14 best small dog breeds listed below.

 The first rule of genetics is to spread genes out as far as possible.
 Diversity leads to strength in the world of DNA, so picking up a small dog with an unknown origin story is often better than anything with an “untainted” bloodline.
 The issue here is how many unknowns exist in a mishmash pup.
 You’ll need to learn about many breeds to identify what kind of crossover you’re getting, and even then you can’t be sure whether it’s going to be more Type A, B, or None of the Above.